-Your introduction need not be long, especially if you want your audience to read it.
-You can tell a bit about your company history, what you do, and what you hope to do for those who have subscribed to your emails.
+Your introduction need not be lengthy, especially if you want your audience to read it.
+You can tell a bit about your company’s history, what you do, and what you hope to do for those who have subscribed to your emails.

 To Increase Your Audience

 Introducing yourself not only puts the reader’s mind at ease, but it can present several useful opportunities.
 As we said in the paragraph above, as you talk about yourself, the conversation will inevitably turn to what your company does.
 Whether you sell products or services, you can mention these if talking about your best-sellers or a product you’re very known for.

 That gives you the chance to link to your product(s) and potentially drive a sale.
 Now, that’s not guaranteed, but it can happen.
 You can also use your intro to link your readers to your blog or a landing page.
 Just don’t throw in too many links, as your email can get cluttered and look spammy.
 Plus, you lose the plot, which is to essentially say hello, thanks for subscribing, here’s what’s next.

 Have you ever made a big purchase online like an expensive retail item or concert tickets?
 The webpage on your phone or computer says the order went through, but you sit white-knuckled until you get the confirmation email.
 Otherwise, you’re not totally confident the item is in your possession (or will be once it ships).